schmaustech/quay-quickstart-blog/README.md

 {"namespace": "openshift4", "name": "openshift4", "kind": "image"}
 ~~~

-In order to get images into the repository we just created we need to have a user and while we have the quayadmin user already created we really should create another user that will be the user to pull/push images into our openshift4 repository.
-In the example below we will create a user called openshift via curl and the API:
+In order to get images into the repository we just created we need to have a user associated to the repository.
+While we have the quayadmin user already created we really should create another user that will be the user to pull/push images into our openshift4 repository.
+In the example below we will create a user called openshift using curl and post via the API.
+The json data payload will contain the username, and email address associated to user and the access token flag:

 ~~~bash
 $  curl -X POST -k  https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/superuser/users/ -H "Authorization: Bearer $TOKEN" --header 'Content-Type: application/json' --data '{ "username": "openshift", "email": "openshift@schmaustech.com", "access_token": true}'